U.S. Route 71 in Arkansas

-U.S. Highway 71 (US 71) is a U.S. highway that runs from Krotz Springs, LA to the Fort Frances–International Falls International Bridge at the Canadian border.
+U.S. Route 71 (US 71) is a U.S. route that runs from Krotz Springs, LA to the Fort Frances–International Falls International Bridge at the Canadian border.
 In Arkansas, the highway runs from the Louisiana state line near Doddridge to the Missouri state line near Bella Vista.
 In Texarkana, the highway runs along State Line Avenue with US 59 and partially runs in Texas (northbound traffic is in Arkansas and southbound in Texas).
 Other areas served by the highway include Fort Smith and Northwest Arkansas.